cpwood/Pico-Go-Web/content/docs/help/settings.md

 Global settings apply to all projects, unless overridden by project-level settings.

-You can access the global settings by typing `ctrl+shift+g` or using the `Pico-Go > Global settings` option in the Command Palette.
+You can access the global settings using the `Pico-Go > Global settings` option in the Command Palette.

 ### Project Settings